Government Anti-Corruption Externship - Spring Only

 - US Attorney’s Office for the Eastern District of New York, Public Corruption Unit

-Jennifer Rodgers, the Executive Director of the Center for the Advancement of Public Integrity at Columbia Law School (CAPI), and Rachel Pauley, the Director of Government Programs, Social Justice Initiatives, Columbia Law School, will co-teach the externship.
-Before coming to CAPI, Jennifer spent more than 13 years at the US Attorney’s Office for the Southern District of New York; prior to joining CLS, Rachel worked at the Brooklyn District Attorney’s Office, the New York State Attorney General’s Office, and the Office of the New York Inspector General.
+Jennifer Rodgers, Legal Analyst for CNN and Lecturer-in-Law at Columbia Law School, and former Executive Director of the Center for the Advancement of Public Integrity at Columbia Law School (CAPI), and Rachel Pauley, the Director of Government Programs of Social Justice Initiatives at Columbia Law School, will co-teach the externship.
+Jennifer spent more than 13 years at the US Attorney’s Office for the Southern District of New York; prior to joining CLS, Rachel worked at the Brooklyn District Attorney’s Office, the New York State Attorney General’s Office in the Public Integrity Bureau, and the Office of the New York Inspector General.